HaashimH1/deploma4/README.md

 ![snippet of home page](/README_assets/doc_image_2.png)
 - Home constists of a Nav bar, hero segment, info segment and a footer
 - Nav bar and footer are only 2 elements which are present and the same on all pages of this site.
+- Following the layout from the initial design mockup, fitting its rationale.

 #### Nav Bar
 ![snippet of nav bar](/README_assets/doc_image_3.png)